OxNinja/blog/bggp3/index.md

 ### Act VI: testing

 After my break I wanted to know why I did not have any results with my fuzzing.
-And for me the obvious reasons was that it was an issue of the famous layer 8 of the OSI model: the keyboard-chair interface.
+And for me the obvious reason was an issue of the famous 8th layer of the OSI model: the keyboard-chair interface.

 For my previous choices, either it was a bad target, or I did things wrong.